Exploring the Internet of Things (IoT)

 What is the Internet of Things (IoT)?

 At its core, the Internet of Things refers to a network of physical devices—often called "smart devices"—that are embedded with sensors, software, and connectivity capabilities.
 These devices collect and exchange data over the internet, enabling them to communicate with each other and perform tasks autonomously.
-Think of your smart thermostat adjusting the temperature based on your preferences or a fitness tracker monitoring your health metrics in real time.
-That’s IoT in action.
+Think of your smart thermostat adjusting the temperature based on your preferences or your fitness tracker syncing with your smartphone to monitor your health metrics.

 Key Applications of IoT